 Certain types of paint such as latex can be dried out and disposed of with your regular trash.
 Depending on how much paint is left over, you can simply remove the lid and leave in the sun for a day or so to fully dry it out.
 If there is a lot of paint left over, you can mix it with other substances that will help to dry it out such as kitty litter.
 Oil based paints should never be disposed of in regular trash pick ups and is actually illegal in a lot of areas.
 Although drying out and throwing away is likely the most convenient method for you, it is not always the best option.
 There are other options that not only ensure environmental safety but will help others out too!

-You would be surprised by the amount of non profit organizations, schools, shelters, or even friends and family members that would love left over paint for their own projects.
+You would be surprised by the amount of non profit organizations, schools, shelters, or even friends and family members that would to be the recipient of your recycled paint for their own projects.
 Paint is not always cheap so shelters and other organizations that have to be wise with how funds are spent have plenty of projects in mind that simply can’t take place without donations.
 While small amounts of paint may not seem like much help, it can always be mixed with other colors, or be used for smaller projects like classroom desks.
-There is also the option to donate paints back to paint stores so they can properly dispose of the paint for you.
+There is also the option to donate paints back to paint stores so they can properly recycle paint for you.
 There are typically requirements on what will be accepted, if any depending on your area.
 So before you chunk it, make a few phone calls first!

 Hazardous Waste Pick Up Days